antmicro/kenning/docs/source/kenning-development.md

 ### Defining arguments for core classes

-Kenning classes can be created three ways:
+Kenning classes can be created in three ways:

 * Using constructor in Python,
 * Using argparse from command-line (see [](cmd-usage)),
 * Using JSON-based dictionaries from JSON scenarios (see [](json-scenarios))

-To support all three ways, the newly implemented class requires creating a dictionary called `arguments_structure` that holds all configurable parameters of the class, along with their description, type and additional information.
+To support all three methods, the newly implemented class requires creating a dictionary called `arguments_structure` that holds all configurable parameters of the class, along with their description, type and additional information.

 This structure is used to create:

-* an `argparse` group, to configure class parameters from terminal level (via `form_argparse` method).
+* an `argparse` group, to configure class parameters from terminal level (via the `form_argparse` method).
-  Later, class can be created with `from_argparse` method.
+  Later, a class can be created with the `from_argparse` method.
-* JSON schema to configure the class from the JSON file (via `form_parameterschema` method).
+* JSON schema to configure the class from the JSON file (via the `form_parameterschema` method).
-  Later, class can be created with `from_parameterschema` method.
+  Later, a class can be created with the `from_parameterschema` method.

 `arguments_structure` is a dictionary of form: